plenigo/plenigo.github.io/pages/sdks/java/includes/checkout.md

 //The snippet will have the following format: plenigo.checkout('ENCRYPTED_STRING_HERE');
 String snippet = snippetBuilder.build();
 ```
-Both of these examples will create a snippet that can be used in a javascript event(such as onclick) and it will start the checkout flow when used in a webpage (html, jsp, gsp, etc) that has the plenigo Javascript SDK included as a script and initialized correctly.
+Both of these examples will create a snippet that can be used in a javascript event(such as onclick) and it will start the checkout flow when used in a webpage (html, jsp, gsp, etc) that has the Frisbii Media Javascript SDK included as a script and initialized correctly.

 #### Failed Payments